 Cons

-• No marks on the counterweight make it a bit tricky to adjust the force.
+• The absence of markings on the counterweight can make it somewhat challenging to adjust the tracking force.

 • No preamp.